Magenic/MAQS/docs/MAQS_5/Selenium/SeleniumFeatures.md

 *Notes:*
 * *Most of the test object objects are already accessible on the test lever.
 For example **this.Log** and **this.TestObject.Log** both access the same logger.*
 * *You seldom what you use the test object directly.
 It is usually only used when you want to share your test MAQS context with another piece of code*

+## LazyElement
+Driver for dynamically finding and interacting with elements

+## Find
+General Element functions for finding and returning Web Elements

+## Waits
+Web driver wait extension methods

+## SoftAsserts
+Contains methods for failing certain scenarios in a test.

+## ActionBuilder
+Contains methods for interactions using selenium Actions class

+## ElementHandler
+Contains functions for interacting with IWebElement objects

 ## Sample code
 ```csharp